 The Village of Weißenkirchen (Weißenkirchen in der Wachau)

 The village of Weißenkirchen is located a 5-minute drive from Dürnstein, in the heart of the Wachau Valley.
 It is a small and charming village with ancient stone streets and a long-standing tradition of winemaking.
-The villagers mainly make a living from wine production, and the place is considered the largest wine center in the Wachau Valley.
+The villagers mainly earn their living from wine production, and the place stands as the largest wine center in the Wachau Valley.
 You can enter the small wineries and taste local wine straight from the producer.
-Recommended wineries in the village include Weingut Holzapfel and Gutshofrestaurant Prandtauerhof, but of course, in any other winery in the village, you can enjoy wine tasting and an authentic experience.
+Recommended wineries in the village include Weingut Holzapfel and Gutshofrestaurant Prandtauerhof.
+However, in any other winery in the village, you can enjoy a wine tasting and an authentic experience.

-In the village, you can also walk among the vineyards and green trees and be impressed by the ancient and fortified Gothic church, which was built in the 14th century.
-A watchtower was built next to the church, which served as a place of defense against the Turkish invaders in the 17th century.
-The inner courtyard of the church (in German: Teisenhoferhof) was built in the Renaissance style in the 16th century and has been exceptionally well preserved.
+In the village, you can walk among the vineyards and green trees and admire the ancient fortified Gothic church dating back to the 14th century.
+A watchtower stands next to the church and once defended the area against Turkish invaders in the 17th century.
+The inner courtyard of the church (Teisenhoferhof) was built in the Renaissance style in the 16th century and has been exceptionally well preserved.
 In this beautiful place, festivals, music events (the Riesling Festival takes place in August), and art exhibitions are held.

-Additionally, the Wachau Museum (in German: Wachaumuseum) is located in the church courtyard.
+Additionally, the Wachau Museum (Wachaumuseum) is located in the church courtyard.
 The museum is small and presents the history of the region.
 It is open from April to October from 10:00 AM to 5:00 PM.

 Map: